nextcloud/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 ownership of them, or you could create a special user for the purpose of establishing permanent file shares.
 Simply create a shared folder in the usual way, and share it with the users or groups who need to use it.
-Set the appropriate permissions on it-- at a minumum ``create``-- and then no matter which users come and go, the file shares will remain.
-Because all files added to the share, or edited in it, automatically become owned by the creator of the share regardless of who adds or edits them.
+Set the appropriate permissions on it, and then no matter which users come and go, the file shares will remain.
+Because all files added to the share, or edited in it, automatically become owned by the owner of the share regardless of who adds or edits them.